Mega-Fi/megafi-docs/landing/docs/dex/overview.md

 # DEX

 The trading core of MegaFi.
-DEX enables instant token swaps and efficient capital deployment through MegaPools powered by concentrated liquidity.
+DEX enables instant token swaps and efficient capital deployment through Pools powered by concentrated liquidity.

 ## At a Glance

 - Swap tokens with sub-50ms execution and minimal slippage
-- Provide liquidity in custom Liquidity Zones for maximum capital efficiency
+- Provide liquidity in custom Ticks for maximum capital efficiency
 - Earn trading fees from every swap through your pool
 - LP positions represented as transferable NFTs
 - Real-time pool updates enable continuous capital optimization